jlcarr/LeetCode/README.md

 - **Memory**: 26.3 MB
 - **Solution**: Simply sort the array, and start with 0 ensuring we either meet a value in rannge of the previous, or bring it down to be one greater than the previous.

+### Problem 1857
+- **Name**: Largest Color Value in a Directed Graph
+- **Runtime**: 2377 ms
+- **Memory**: 136.56 MB
+- **Solution**: We keep track of the max counts of each color to reach each node.
+We pop root nodes while we have them and update their children's color counts, and check if the child becomes a new root.
+At the end we can check if there are still nodes with parents: if so, this means there was a cycle.
+Otherwise we look for the node with a color count of highest value.

 ### Problem 1861
 - **Name**: Rotating the Box
 - **Runtime**: 1896 ms